marifarwi/Soilpunk_joulethief/README.md

 * negotiating problematic history of connectivity and communication infrastructure
 * the solarpunk approach: imagining and exercising desirable futures for communication technologies that are less wasteful, accessible, inequitable, self-reflexive and fun!

-The workshop incorporates two experimental approaches simultaneously: one that is focused on peeling back to the bare-bones of communication, and creating our own far from flawless but hyperlocal interpersonal protocols for information transfer.
+The workshop incorporates two experimental approaches simultaneously: one that is focused on exploring strategies from DIY biotechnology where bacteria found in local iron-rich soil are harnessed to generate and store energy.
+And secondly, by peeling back to the bare-bones of communication, and creating our own far from flawless but hyperlocal interpersonal protocols for information transfer.

-And secondly: by exploring the strategies from DIY biotechnology where bacteria found in local iron-rich soil are harnessed to generate and store energy.
 SoilPunk: muddy speculations on desirable techno futures.

 # Table of contents